A Conversation on Care Coordination for Children with Medical Complexity: Whose Care Is It, Anyway?

 Care coordination is an important approach to addressing the fragmented care that children with medical complexity often encounter.
 What are optimal care coordination services?
 How does care coordination intersect with care integration and case management?
 Learn best practices and how to implement a process that will achieve improved outcomes and value for children with special health care needs and their families.

-Join us for a lively discussion on the article Care Coordination for Children with Medical Complexity: Whose Care Is It, Anyway?
-The lead author and experts in the field will review the article’s key content and discuss why care coordination is vital to improving the system of care.
-We suggest attendees read the article prior to the event.
-Audience Q&A is highly encouraged.
-Attendees can listen via web or phone.
+Discussing the article, Care Coordination for Children with Medical Complexity: Whose Care Is It, Anyway?, the lead author and experts in the field reviewed the article’s key content and discussed why care coordination is vital to improving the system of care.

 Dennis Z. Kuo, MD, MHS